 The interdisciplinary study of linguistics draws on methods and knowledge from a wide range of subjects.
 For instance, the study of meaning draws on philosophy, the analysis of a speech signal uses methods from physics, building language tools for technology (like predictive text or automatic translation) requires skill in machine learning and computer science, while the study of language acquisition and language processing draws on psychology and neuroscience.
 This variety is what makes linguistics fascinating - one day you might be studying a medieval text for clues to how the patterns of a language can change over time, and the next, you might be learning about how the larynx creates sound energy for speech, or how we can record brain responses to language.

-Linguistics graduates find employment in a wide range of professions not limited to: academia, civil service, forensic linguistics, high tech industry, journalism, law, speech therapy, translation and interpretation.
+Linguistics graduates find employment in a wide range of professions including: academia, the civil service, forensic linguistics, high tech industry, journalism, law, speech therapy, translation and interpretation.
 The broad interdisciplinary training means that our graduates emerge with transferable skills that are greatly sought after by employers; for example, students learn to analyse quantitative data, construct convincing arguments, identify and construct models of patterns in data, and test alternative hypotheses.
 Familiarity with the range of human languages is also a huge advantage in careers where rapid learning of unfamiliar languages may be involved, such as the Diplomatic Service.

 Linguistics at Caius